102100517/IntroToAIAssignment2/Assign2/Readme.txt

 expression->argument->name can instead be written as expression->getName() Most of the underlying variables are still publicly accessible.
 This implementation allows for compatibility with both generic & horn knowledge bases.

+## Missing
+- Truth Tables are not working 100% as we haven't been able to work out

 ### Test cases
 Both BC & FC were tested & successfully complete the test examples given.